-where the second equality follows from the L\'evy-Khintchine representation for $\Phi^\prime \mid \Lambda$ (see, e.g., \cite{kingman1992poisson}, Chapter 8), the third one by Fubini's theorem and the last one from the L\'evy-Khintchine representation for $\Lambda$.
+where the third equality follows from the L\'evy-Khintchine representation for $\Phi \mid \Lambda$ (see, e.g., \cite{kingman1992poisson}, Chapter 8), the fourth one by Fubini's theorem and the last one from the L\'evy-Khintchine representation for $\Lambda$.
 When $f \equiv 0$, the previous expression reduces to

 Therefore,